30+ Healthy Meal Prep Ideas For Lunch & Dinner

-A roundup of 30 dietitian-approved healthy meal prep ideas for lunch and dinner.
-These recipes are nutritious, tasty, and perfect for making in advance – helping you save time, money, and stick to your healthy eating habits!
+A roundup of 30+ dietitian-approved easy, healthy meal prep recipe ideas for lunch and dinner.
+These recipes are nutritious, tasty, and perfect for making in advance – helping you save time, money, and stick to your healthy eating habits.
+You’ll find everything from entrée salads, pasta salads, grain bowls, stir-fries, soups, and more!

 Having lunch and dinner made in advance for the week can help save you valuable time as well as money – eating out every day can really add up!
 Having these meals prepared can also help reduce the stress and mental burden of wondering what to make or where to get takeout after a long day at work.
 Of course, it also helps you stick to your health and nutrition goals in the long run.

 Not sure what meals work well for meal prep?
-I’ve rounded up 30 of my favourite healthy meal prep ideas for lunch and dinner in this post.
-Think lots of filling salads that don’t go soggy, grain bowls, pasta salads, casseroles, soups, chilis, sandwich fillings, and stir-fries.
+I’ve rounded up 30+ of my favourite healthy meal prep ideas for lunch and dinner in this post.
 These meals store easily, reheat well, and are great for packing with you to work or school.

 As a dietitian, I’ve kept your nutrition in mind and ensured that these meals provide a balance of protein, healthy fats, complex carbs, and fibre-rich veggies, while still tasting absolutely delicious.
 These recipes are a mix of vegetarian, vegan, and pescatarian options, but many can be modified to suit your dietary needs.
 I hope this roundup gives you plenty of healthy meal prep ideas for lunch and dinner!